Technigo/project-mongo-api/README.md

 # Mongo API

-It was time to level-up my APIs and start using a database to store and retrieve data from and use that data to produce a RESTful API.
+It was time to level-up my backend skill and start using a database to store and retrieve data from and use that data to produce a RESTful API.

 ## The problem and approaches